dfelinto/blender-manual/manual/interface/operators.rst

 Operator Properties
 ===================

-Most operators have properties that can be adjusted to refine the result of the operation.
+Most operators have properties that can be adjusted to refine their result.
-To adjust an operators properties, the operator must first be executed.
-This will execute the operation with its default property values.
-These properties can then be adjusted using :ref:`bpy.ops.screen.redo_last`.
+First run the operator (which will use its default settings), then adjust the properties in the :ref:`bpy.ops.screen.redo_last` region.

 Modal Operators
 ===============

-Modal operators exist as concept in between :doc:`Tools </interface/tool_system>` and regular described above operators.
+Modal operators exist as a concept in between :doc:`Tools </interface/tool_system>` and regular operators.
-They require some sort of input to interactively control the operator's properties.
+They require some sort of interactive input.

 Slider Operators
 ----------------

-Slider operators are a type of modal operator used interactively adjust a factor property.
-Slider operators will display a percentage graphic in the editor's :ref:`ui-region-header`.
+Slider operators are used to interactively adjust a percentage value in the editor's :ref:`ui-region-header`.

-Slider operators can adjust the operator's factor value by moving the mouse left or right to decrease or increase the factor property.
+You can adjust the percentage by dragging the slider left or right.

-Values can be snapped to 10% increments by holding :kbd:`Ctrl` and changed using precision by holding :kbd:`Shift`.
+This can be made coarser (snapping in 10% increments) by holding :kbd:`Ctrl` and more precise by holding :kbd:`Shift`.
-Values can extend beyond the 0-100% range by toggling "overshoot" on with :kbd:`E`.
-Note, overshoot is not be available for all slider operators.
+For some sliders, you can toggle "overshoot" with :kbd:`E`, which lets you go beyond the 0-100% range.